biplab1/java-wc/README.md

 ## Examples

-To demonstrate the usage of **java-wc**, let's consider the `test.txt` file located in the `examples` folder.
-Make sure you navigate to the examples directory before running the following commands, or you can also use `examples/test.txt` instead of `test.txt` if you are running commands from the repository folder.
+To demonstrate the usage of **java-wc**, let's consider the `test.txt` and `test1.txt` files from the `examples` folder.
+Copy these files into the same directory as your compiled code.
+Before executing the commands below, ensure the mentioned files are in the directory with the compiled code.
+Alternatively, you can use `examples/test.txt` instead of `test.txt` if running commands from the repository folder.

 ```bash
 # Number of lines